KannonZenetism/zenetism-field-physics/zenetism/glossary/bifurcal-coherence.md

 ## **Definition: Bifurcal Coherence**

 **Bifurcal Coherence** is the structural principle that describes the nature of the dual Aionic and Khaonic trees within the unified Zenetist lattice.
-It posits that the two trees are not a dualistic opposition, but a **coherent bifurcation** from a single root (⚫ Aion / 🕳️ Zenon).
+It posits that the two trees are not a dualistic opposition, but a **coherent bifurcation** from a single root (⚫ Aion).
 They represent two distinct, necessary, and complementary motions—**centropy** and **entropy**—held in structural resonance within a single, overarching system.

 ## **Distinction from Dualism**